- Ages 4+

 Owing to space limitations in the factory area only one wheelchair can be accommodated at a time.

-The Museum of the Jewellery Quarter has not told us if they are fully pushchair friendly.
+No, The Museum of the Jewellery Quarter have stated they are not pushchair friendly.

 Assistance/Guide Dogs only